wtaylor17/wtaylor17/README.md

 - 🔭 I’m currently working on research in the area of sequence processing using new RNN architectures
 - 👯 I’m looking to collaborate on anything python, deep learning, or new testing frameworks
+- ㊙️ At least two major projects in areas mentioned above hope to go public within the next year.
 - 📫 Reach me by email: wtaylor@upei.ca